miyako/4d-unsloth-gemma-4/README.md

 Modern LLMs are trained to search the internet for new information if necessary.
 Whether a prompt triggers a web search depends on how the prompt is engineered and how the model was trained to design a plan before generating its output.

 While tool calling allows the LLM to include new information its output, an impromptu web search can only go so far.
 Simply putting things up on the internet doesn't replace actual training.
+If a model does not have access to the internet, it must generate a response solely based on its trained parameters and sampling hyper-parameters such as `top-k` `top-p` `min-p` and `temperature`.

 ### How does an adapter refine an LLM's output?